The Complete Valencia Spain Travel Guide for Travelers

 Average Precipitation (Inches)

-This is especially true for the month of October, which typically has the most rainfall in Valencia than any other month of the year.
+This is especially true for October, which typically has the most rainfall in Valencia than any other month of the year.

 One of the most important decisions you are going to have to make when planning your trip to Valencia is where you will stay.
 When you travel, the accommodations you choose are oftentimes amongst the biggest expenditures for your trip.